xrdocs/ncs5500/_tutorials/user-defined-key-udk-for-ncs55xx-and-ncs5xx.md

 Total = 312 + ACL_ID (8 bits) and copy engines in TCAM
 ```
-The above shows no space left for copy engines and TCAM space is almost gone with the defined keys itself.
+As we can see there is no space left for copy engines and TCAM space is almost full with the defined keys itself.
 So the users need to define the UDK carefully, one for the ACL to be configurable and second to utilize the TCAM resources wisely.

 ### How many UDK you can configure ?